nateware/nateware-blog/_posts/2010-02-18-an-atomic-rant.md

 Race-condition free.
 Why?
 Because we're checking the *direct result* of the increment operation against a value.
 The set and get operations are one and the same, which is the crucial piece.
 If that code block returns false, the counter is rewound, and no animals were harmed in this atomic op.

 Then, due to the `current_students` counter, your views get consistent information about the course, since it will only be incremented on success.
-There is still a race condition where `current_students` could be less than the real number of `CourseStudent` records, but since you’ll be displaying these values in a view (after that block completes) you shouldn’t see this manifest in real-world usage.
+There is still a race condition where `current_students` could be less than the real number of `CourseStudent` records, but since you'll be displaying these values in a view (after that block completes) you shouldn't see this manifest in real-world usage.

 Now you can sleep soundly, without fear of getting fired at 3am via an angry phone call from your boss.
 (At least, not about this…)